SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

-- __At least 25 Republicans absent themselves from the chamber so the 50 Democratic votes are 2/3 of the 75 senators then present.__  This could possibly work, giving 25 Republicans up for election a chance to strut for their Trumpy constituents and another 25 to have semi-plausible deniability or at least ambiguity.
+- __At least 25 Republicans absent themselves from the chamber so the 50 Democratic votes are 2/3 of the 75 senators then present.__  This could possibly work, giving 25 Republicans up for election a chance to strut for their Trumpy constituents and another 25 to have semi-plausible deniability, or at least ambiguity, due to absence.

 (NB: Of course, a mixture of these paths could occur.
 Say, 50 Democrats + 10 Republicans = 60 senators vote for conviction.
 Then that's 2/3 of 90.
 So only 10 Republicans need to find